Bad News on the Doorstep

-Bad News on the Doorstep is an upcoming American coming-of-age drama film directed by Tom DeNucci from a script written by DeNucci and Joe Cervasio adapted from the novel of the same name by Cervasio.
+Bad News on the Doorstep is a 2026 American coming-of-age drama film directed by Tom DeNucci from a script written by DeNucci and Joe Cervasio adapted from the novel of the same name by Cervasio.
 It has a cast led by Chazz Palminteri and Robert Davi and their real-life sons Dante Palminteri and Nick Davi, and also including Mischa Barton and former NFL player Rob Gronkowski.

+The film premiered on August 8, 2026 at the Rhode Island International Film Festival.

 Premise

-Set in 1950s Rhode Island, two promising young American footballers face the choice between pursuing a sporting career or a life as part of the local mob.
+Set in 1950s New Jersey, two promising young American football players face the choice between pursuing a sporting career or a life as part of the local mob.